Mimar Kemaleddin: Completion of Ankara Palas

-Main building of Turkish State Railways, Ankara (1928)
+Main building of Turkish State Railways

-This is Kemalettin Bey's last design.
+The main building of Turkish State Railways in Ankara was Kemaleddin Bey's last design.
 The foundations of the building were made a month after the architect's death and construction was completed in 1928.
 These multi storey residences that were actually designed for railway employees were used temporarily and then permanently by the administration.

 According to available documents the building that is identified together with the 19th May Square in front of Ankara Station and the station itself was designed as an apartment built around a spacious inner courtyard.
 However, only one third of the section in the station direction was completed.
 In spite of the projections made on each axis for axial emphasis, the central corridor plan and texture of the facade with flat square windows is austere.
 The decorative ironwork of the high gate opening into the courtyard and the large rosace patterned ironwork in the half circle arch above it is incomparable.